Modular design: Overview

 Modular design inherently combines the mass production advantages of standardization with those of customization.
 The degree of modularity, dimensionally, determines the degree of customization possible.
 For example, solar panel systems have 2-dimensional modularity which allows adjustment of an array in the x and y dimensions.
 Further dimensions of modularity would be introduced by making the panel itself and its auxiliary systems modular.
 Dimensions in modular systems are defined as the effected parameter such as shape or cost or lifecycle.
 Mero systems have 4-dimensional modularity, x, y, z, and structural load capacity.
 As can be seen in any modern convention space, the space frame's extra two dimensions of modularity allows far greater flexibility in form and function than solar's 2-d modularity.
 If modularity is properly defined and conceived in the design strategy, modular systems can create significant competitive advantage in markets.
 A true modular system does not need to rely on product cycles to adapt its functionality to the current market state.
 Properly designed modular systems also introduce the economic advantage of not carrying dead capacity, increasing the capacity utilization rate and its effect on cost and pricing flexibility.

+Benefits and Drawbacks

+Benefits

+Modularity offers benefits such as reduction in: